GreptimeTeam/dashboard/src/views/dashboard/playground/docs/getting-started.md

 ```

-Modify the value and timestamp, we can ingest more entries.
+Ingest more entries by modifying the values and timestamps.

 ``` sql